 The rapid integration of distributed energy resources (DERs) and advanced control schemes has significantly increased the complexity of distribution networks, posing challenges for optimization and real-time decision-making~\cite{DOE_report}.
 Detailed network models with thousands of nodes are computationally intensive and are impractical for large-scale optimal power flow and control problems.
 Consequently, research on network reduction has emerged, where proposed network reduction tools seek to simplify network models while preserving essential electrical characteristics.

-One network reduction technique is bus elimination via Kron reduction~\cite{kron_dorfler}, where selected nodes are eliminated via the Schur complement of the nodal admittance matrix, resulting in an equivalent network that preserves the impedance seen between retained nodes.
-However, the set of reducible nodes is restricted to those with zero current injection. ~\cite{todorovski2024} and~\cite{koopman_reduction} develop methods for network reduction on distribution systems, but both are limited to single-phase networks and do not extend to real-world unbalanced three-phase feeders.
-References~\cite{multiphase_reduction,inv_reduction,desouza2021}, and~\cite{Kar2024} propose methods for network reduction on distribution systems considering multiphase unbalanced models.
-Nevertheless, a common limitation across these studies lies in their dependence on a predefined set of nodes that must be kept.
-Whether these nodes are specified as critical nodes or boundary nodes, this requirement restricts flexibility and may reduce the accuracy of the reduced networks.
+One network reduction technique is bus elimination via Kron reduction~\cite{kron_dorfler}, where selected nodes are eliminated via the Schur complement of the nodal admittance matrix, resulting in an equivalent network that preserves the impedance seen between kept nodes.
+However, the set of reducible nodes is restricted to those with zero current injection.
+References~\cite{Adaptive_Network_Science, dnr_ISGT_1ph} develop network reduction methods for single-phase distribution systems.
+In~\cite{Adaptive_Network_Science}, the network parameters of a reduced model are updated through optimization, whereas~\cite{dnr_ISGT_1ph} reduces the feeder by recursively merging parts of the radial graph into equivalent nodes.
+However, both approaches are formulated for single-phase systems and therefore do not extend to real-world unbalanced three-phase networks.